 7) Prior consent

-General Data Protection Regulation (GDPR) and the ePrivacy Directive state that a user’s consent must give prior to browsing a website.
-Under GDPR, prior consent requires to set cookies to track personal data.
-However, the ePrivacy Directive requires that you obtain consent for setting all but the strictly necessary cookies.
+General Data Protection Regulation (GDPR) and the ePrivacy Directive state that a user’s consent must be given before browsing a website.
+Under GDPR, you must obtain prior permission to set cookies that track personal data.

 8) Consent must be recorded as evidence